World Touring Car Championship: Car regulations

 The WTCC uses Super 2000 and Diesel 2000 cars, as cost control is a major theme in the technical regulation.
 Super 2000 engines are 1.6 L turbo-charged 4-cylinder engines producing approximately 380 bhp.
 Wheels are 18" in diameter, and large front and rear aerodynamic devices are permitted.

 Many technologies that have featured in production cars are not allowed, including variable valve timing, variable intake geometry, ABS brakes and traction control system.

 Scoring system

 Current scoring system

 Currently, all WTCC races are awarded equal points.
 From 2010, these points have been based on the FIA's points system used in the FIA Formula One Championship and the FIA World Rally Championship.

 Previous points systems

 Between 2005 and 2009, the championship adopted the following points scoring system:

 For the inaugural 1987 season, the championship used the following points scoring system:

 Champions

 Event winners

 As per FIA WTCC all-time statistics on the official site of the WTCC.

 Manufacturer entries

 The WTCC features entries with the backing, funding and technical support of a motor manufacturer.
-This can sometimes be a motor racing team running cars of behalf of the manufacturer or cars being run directly by the factory.
+This can sometimes be a motor racing team running cars on behalf of the manufacturer or cars being run directly by the factory.
 Below is a timeline of manufacturer entries from the beginning of the championship in 2005.